-'Being Different, Belonging Together.'
+'Being different, Belonging together

-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons.
-Vulnerable pupils are protected and stereotypes challenged.
-A strong anti-bullying culture is embedded in the school and any form of bullying is challenged and addressed.
-The school also operates a robust system of logging incidents.
-Mutual Respect and Tolerance of Those with Different Faiths and Beliefs One of the school's key values is respect.
-The pupils know and understand that it is expected that respect is shown to everyone, adults and children alike.
-Collaborative work is used within lessons and children value each others' opinions. ٠ Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of ٠ life through the use of our curriculum topics and Religious Education.
-Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour. • • Links and visits are promoted with local faith communities and places of worship e.g. Members of different faiths or religions are invited to school to share their knowledge and enhance learning within Collective Worship and in class.
-Through the PSHE and RE curriculums pupils are encouraged to discuss and respect differences between ٠ people, such as differences of faith, ethnicity, disability and gender.
-Collective worship and discussions involving prejudices and prejudiced-based bullying have been followed ٠ and supported by learning in RE and PSHE. - We offer a culturally rich and diverse curriculum in which all major religions are studied and respected and global dimension work embedded in many of our curriculum.
+Mutual Respect and Tolerance of Those with Different Faiths and Beliefs

+- One of the school's key values is respect.
+The pupils know and understand that it is expected that respect is shown to everyone, adults and children alike. - Collaborative work is used within lessons and children value each others' opinions. - Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life through the use of our curriculum topics and Religious Education. - Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour. - Links and visits are promoted with local faith communities and places of worship e.g. Members of different faiths or religions are invited to school to share their knowledge and enhance learning within Collective Worship and in class. - Through the PSHE and RE curriculums pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability and gender. - Collective worship and discussions involving prejudices and prejudiced-based bullying have been followed and supported by learning in RE and PSHE. - We offer a culturally rich and diverse curriculum in which all major religions are studied and respected and global dimension work embedded in many of our curriculum.
 These curriculum topics offer children the chance to reflect on our core values and British values. - Links with our partner school in Lebanon develops our children's understanding of worldwide issues and a culture of 'we can make a difference'.